Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 Limited supply propels demand because our minds are wired to associate limited access with higher quality and importance.
 Before you know it, scarcity can cause you to focus on things you wouldn’t care for otherwise.

-Examples of using scarcity to create (false) urgency
+Examples of using scarcity to create urgency

 • Limited edition